-In connection with our acquisition of Geron's stem cell assets, Asterias entered into a royalty agreement with Geron (the "Royalty Agreement") pursuant to which Asterias agreed to pay Geron a 4% royalty on net sales (as defined in the Royalty Agreement), by Asterias or any of its affiliates or sales agents, of any products that Asterias develops and commercializes that are covered by the patents Geron contributed to Asterias.
-In the case of sales of products covered by the patents Geron contributed to Asterias or one of its affiliates or sales agents, Asterias will be required to pay Geron 50% of all royalties and cash payments received by Asterias or by its affiliate in respect of a product sale.
-Royalty payments will be subject to proration in the event that a product covered by a patent acquired from Geron is sold in combination with another product that is not covered by a patent acquired from Geron under the Royalty Agreement.
+In connection with our acquisition of Geron's stem cell assets, Asterias entered into a royalty agreement with Geron (the "Royalty Agreement") pursuant to which Asterias agreed to pay Geron a 4% royalty on net sales (as defined in the Royalty Agreement), by Asterias or any of its affiliates or sales agents, of any products that Asterias develops and commercializes that are covered by the patents Geron contributed to Asterias by a person other than Asterias or one of its affiliates or sales agents, Asterias will be required to pay Geron 50% of all royalties and cash payments received by Asterias or by its affiliate in respect of a product sale.
+Royalty payments will be subject to proration in the event that a product covered by a patent acquired from Geron is sold in combination with another product that is not covered by a patent acquired from Geron.
+The Royalty Agreement will terminate at the expiration or termination date of the last issued patent contributed by Geron under the Royalty Agreement.
 Asterias estimates that the latest patent expiration date will be in 2032.
 In 2017, 2016 and 2015 Asterias paid Geron \$165,000, \$134,000, and \$281,000, respectively under this agreement in royalty fees.